18 Mukhi Rudraksha: Benefits, Price & Complete Guide (Maa Bhumiji's Bead)

 -

-Together, this combination addresses grounding (Black Tourmaline), general protection and prosperity (5 Mukhi), and Muladhara activation (both), at a total cost of Rs 3,000-8,000 — versus Rs 50,000-5,00,000+ for a genuine 18 Mukhi bead.
+Together this combination covers grounding (Black Tourmaline), general protection and prosperity (5 Mukhi), and Muladhara support (both), at a total cost of Rs 3,000 to 8,000, against Rs 50,000 to 5,00,000 and above for a genuine 18 Mukhi bead.

 Frequently Asked Questions